 Calculation of Landed Cost

 Cost of the item

 Online Purchase Tax

-In October 2016, the Trinidadian Government has imposed an additional 7% on goods purchased online and imported to Trinidad and Tobago.
+The Trinidadian Government imposes an additional 7% on goods purchased online and imported to Trinidad and Tobago.

 Criteria for the implementation of the import tax include: